Follow TV Tropes

 • The Bus Came Back: Shiloh and Jeremy reappear in one moment (Serependity) in Step 3 and in the Wedding if the player chooses to invite them.

-• Childhood Friends: Depending on the player's choice, the MC and Cove can be very close friends since childhood.
+• Childhood Friends: Depending on the player's choice, the MC and Cove can be friends since childhood.
+Eventually, it's also possible for their relationship to turn romantic as time passes.

 • Continuity Nod: A key part of Our Life is that characters will remember past events from previous Moments and Steps, from Cove remembering your favorite drink to your winning streak in party games.
 You can check a list of them documented here.